PagerTree/pt4-docusaurus/docs/integration-guides/sentry.md

 Sentry triggers user-defined alerts by monitoring website performance, errors, and issues.

-* When an issue or error is created in Sentry, an alert is created in PagerTree automatically.
+* When an issue or error is created in Sentry by Alert Conditions, an alert is created in PagerTree automatically.
-* When an issue is resolved in Sentry, the alert is resolved in PagerTree.

 ## Integration Walkthrough